The Jackbox Party Pack: The Jackbox Party Pack 4 (2017)

 Civic Doodle is for 3–8 players and is an art game similar to Drawful and Bidiots with two players drawing the same piece of art simultaneously.
 In the first two rounds, a start of a doodle is presented to two randomly selected players, and they have a short time to draw atop that; this is done in real-time allowing the other players and the audience to provide feedback on either drawing in the form of preselected emoji.
 After the timer is done, the players and audience vote for which drawing is better, with points awarded to both players based on how many votes they received, as well as an additional point bonus based on the emoji votes.
 Subsequently, two more players then draw atop the highest-voted picture.
-After a number of matchups, depending on how many players are in the game, not counting the audience members, players have to suggest a title for the highest-voted picture.
-Following this, the players and the audience vote for their favorite title.
+After a number of matchups, depending on how many players are in the game, players have to suggest and then vote for a title for the highest-voted picture.
 The final round has all players given a title and a start of a doodle and they have to draw the features the game requested.
 The player with the most points at the end wins.
-After the game, players can do a free play draw or order custom merch.

 The Jackbox Party Pack 5 (2018)

 The Jackbox Party Pack 5 was released on October 17, 2018, for PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.

-You Don't Know Jack: Full Stream is for 1–8 players and is the newest iteration of the You Don't Know Jack franchise.
+You Don't Know Jack: Full Stream is for 1-8 players and the newest iteration of the You Don't Know Jack franchise.
 The game is updated to feature similar streaming-friendly features as most other Party Pack games.
 This includes support for up to eight players and an audience.
 As the game now uses both mobile devices and computers as controllers, text-based questions like the "Gibberish Question" return, new and classic question types are present.

 Split the Room is for 3–8 players and is a scenario game.
-In the first two rounds, players are presented with a hypothetical solution with a fill-in-the-blank component.
-Players then try to fill in the blank such that when the question is presented to the other players, the yes or no responses will "split the room", with more points for an equal division of answers.
-The final round, which is always the "Decisive Dimension", gives prompts with two options where the first is already completed.
-Players complete the second answer and everyone else picks the option.
+In each round, each player is presented with a hypothetical yes-no question with a missing component.
+Players then try to fill in the missing component in a way such that the other players' yes or no responses to it are evenly split, with more points for an equal division of answers.
+The final round, the "Decisive Dimension", replaces the yes-no question with a multiple-choice question with two options, one of which is the missing component.
 The player with the most points at the end wins.